rgiovani/data-search/readme.md

 }
 ```
 - Now the search tolerance is only 0.3 (0.9-0.6), increasing the possibility of finding objects even with wrong words or in half.

-[RECOMMENDED] - For a more accurate search, i recommend using 'max' as being greater than 8, and working on 'min' with values between 2 to 7.5.
+**[Recommended]** - For a more accurate search, i recommend using 'max' as being greater than 8, and working on 'min' with values between 2 to 7.5.

-### **Using getDistance**
+### **Using getSearchDistance**
-- getDistance()
+- getSearchDistance()
-- To find out what the 'min' and 'max' values are, use 'getdistance', this function returns an object with the updated 'min' and 'max' values:
+- To find out what the 'min' and 'max' values are, use 'getSearchDistance', this function returns an object with the updated 'min' and 'max' values:

 > Code:
 ```